-We also performed decoding on 1D datasets recorded while the same 5 animals 135 shuttled back and forwards on a 600 cm long Z-shaped track for reward placed at the 136 corners and ends (Table 1) [34].
-As before we applied RNN and Bayesian decoders to 137 10-fold cross validated data, selecting in each case the optimal time window size (Table 138 1).
-The RNN decoder greatly outperformed the baseline Bayesian decoder in all 5 data 139 sets when comparing mean errors (Fig 3c).
-However, notice that the Bayesian decoder 140 is a classifier - it is penalized as much for small mistakes as it is for large ones, making 141 it by design more prone to very large mistakes.
-In the 2D task the largest possible error 142 was 141.7 cm (if the predicted location is in the corner diagonally opposite to the true 143 location), whereas in 1D task it is 600cm (if the opposite end of the track is predicted).
-144 In the 1D task a small number of extremely large errors will inflate the mean error, 145 whereas the median will be less affected (Fig 3c-d).
-Examining the median errors we 146 found that RNN outperformed the Bayesian decoder in all cases.
-However for four of the 147 five animals the difference in error was relatively small (Fig 3d).
-For the fifth rat with 148 the fewest cells (R2117, n=40), the RNN clearly outperformed the Bayesian approach, 149 having a median decoding error that was almost half that of the Bayesian decoder.
-150
+data, selecting in each case the optimal time window size (Table 1).
+The RNN decoder greatly outperformed the two Bayesian decoders in all 5 data sets when comparing mean errors (Fig 3c).
+In the 2D task the largest possible error was 141.7 cm (if the predicted location is in the corner diagonally opposite to the true location), whereas in 1D task it is 600 cm (if the opposite end of the track is predicted).
+In the 1D task a small number of extremely large errors will inflate the mean error, whereas the median will be less affected (Fig 3c and 3d).
+Examining the median errors we found that RNN outperformed the Bayesian decoders in all cases.
+However for four of the five animals the difference in error was relatively small (Fig 3d).
+For the fifth rat with the fewest recorded cells (R2117, n = 40), the RNN clearly outperformed the Bayesian approaches, having a median decoding error that was almost half that of what the two types of Bayesian decoders achieved.